 Part of the savings plan was to reduce the number of SLT members from five to three and PLG members from ten to eight.
-There was an organisational restructure as a result, effective from 1 August 2024 which was aimed to achieve this outcome.
-However, the College currently has 9 PLG members.
+There was an organisational restructure as a result, effective from 1 August 2024 which has achieved this outcome.